pip-services/pip-services-docs/content/en/toolkit/recipes/component_communication/_index.md

 {{< /tabsection >}}

 ##### put()
-This method adds a reference into the Reference component.
+This method adds a reference to the Reference component.
 In the example below, we add a reference to the service object defined earlier.

 {{< tabsection >}}
   Not available